Climate50/GP-list/2021-list/README.md

 "We are excited to take Climate50 to the next level together with 2150 partnership.
 We have loads of big plans for what's next for Climate50.
 To solve one of the biggest crises humankind has ever faced, and with a defined timeline, we need to bring more transparency and mobilize more capital," shared Rokas Peciulaitis, Founder of Contrarian Ventures and Climate50.

-Christian Jølck, the founding Partner of 2150, added - "Capital, in recent years, has suffered from a bad reputation, but if combined with the right purpose, ideas and people it can be a powerful catalyst for inventing and scaling new technologies, which can help fight climate change at large."
+Christian Jølck, the co-founding Partner of 2150, added - "Capital, in recent years, has been too focused on shareholder value creation, but if combined with the right purpose, ideas and people it can be a powerful catalyst for inventing and scaling new technologies, which can help fight climate change at scale."

 Climate50 will continue to create more transparency about who is proactively allocating more capital towards the net-zero agenda.
 While initially, Climate50 started to bring transparency to the VCs, next we will kick-start a new chapter and explore who is the money behind the VC money - Limited Partners, commonly referred to as LPs.

 ### So, What Can be done?
 As Greta Thunberg put it last year - "Net-zero by 2050, blah blah blah", while addressing the crowd of leaders and urging them to take climate pledges seriously and match them by action.
 If one in the LP community truly believes in the importance of climate change, one needs to put their money where their mouth is and increase their funding towards Climate Tech funds.
 LPs need to get up to speed, understand the urgency, and get educated on this emerging category.

 Not tomorrow, but now.
-And with that, we can't wait to reveal our next initiative within the Climate50 platform - so stay tuned!
+And with that, we can’t wait to update you on this next initiative within the Climate50 platform — so stay tuned!

 Meanwhile, we invite you to vote for your leaders at [Climate50](https://climate50.com/)!